Testimony before the

 Security Indicators

 Protecting the wellbeing and safety of everyone who stays and works in our facilities is the Department’s primary goal.
 We recognize that violence remains a concern and do not deny our obligation to address these issues.
 While there is still work to be done, I remain proud of our officers’ efforts to reduce violence despite an increasingly challenging population.
-As per the PMMR, from July through October of 2018, compared to the same period in 2017, the percentage of inmates in a Security Risk Group (gang affiliation) increased from 15% to 16%; the percentage inmates with serious mental health diagnosis increased to 17%; and there was a 25% increase in the number of inmate assaults on staff.
+As per the PMMR, from July through October of 2018, compared to the same period in 2017, the percentage of persons in custody in a Security Risk Group (gang affiliation) increased from 15% to 16%; the percentage persons in custody with serious mental health diagnosis increased to 17%; and there was a 25% increase in the number of person in custody assaults on staff.
 While the rate of use of force increased overall, the rate of use of force resulting in any serious injury declined during this PMMR period.

 The Department is dedicating to finding and removing dangerous contraband.
 Total searches increased 14% from the last PMMR period, while weapons recovered decreased by 20%.
 Given that the total number of weapons recovered has increased 156% from 2008-2018, even with a rapidly declining population, we take this recent drop in recovered weapons to mean would be smugglers are getting the message: if you attempt to bring weapons into the facility, you will be caught.
 As noted in the FY19 PMMR, the number of stabbings and slashings between July 2018 and October 2018 declined by 22%.
 This is no small achievement; although we have seen an overall reduction in population, the Department is concurrently experiencing a concentrated rise in violent offenders.
 Despite the challenges faced, our officers remain dedicated to maintaining a safe environment in every jail facility and I thank them for their efforts.
 Officers who work in our jails not only need but must have confidence that this administration can keep them safe in return.
 In the coming weeks, the Department will be taking further steps to prevent weapons from entering the facility through the use of ionizing body scanners that will assist in recovering non-metallic weapons and blades.